Azure/azure-render-hub/docs/50-autoscale-overview.md

 #### Maximum number of nodes

 This value specifies the maximum nodes the pool can scale to via the Scale Up API to ensure 3rd party plugins don't exceed safe limits.
-The pool can still be manually scalled beyond this value.
+The pool can still be manually scaled beyond this value.